 Makyah in nursing school

-“This is why I want to be a nurse.
-I am strong and I feel that God has allowed me to experience these things to prepare me to experience being a hematology/oncology pediatric nurse.”
+This is why I wanted to be a nurse.
+I am strong, and I feel that God has allowed me to experience these things and prepared me to be a hematology/oncology pediatric nurse.”

 “I am so excited about Car-Mart’s toy drive.”